Spocdoc/ace_mvc/readme.md

     set of parameter callbacks set various route variables

+    the client-side function sets the additional variables for the matching route. if on the server, this function

   - client-side route function

     receives a Route instance, which has keys and associated values from the parsed route